Blady-Com/gnoga/docs/user_guide.md

 In Gnoga the top most user interface object is the Window.
 This represents the physical browser window and connection to it.
 While it would be possible to place user interface elements directly in the browser window Gnoga applications usually use a container of a View_Type or child of it that will fill the entire window.
 View_Types are designed to help making the layout of user elements easier and more efficient and also make it easier to reuse the entire interface as a user interface element itself and to make it easy to switch the entire contents of the browser window to another view if desired and eliminate the need to create new connections to the browser.

-The singelton skeleton application creates a custom view called Default_View_Type and in our application that is contained in GnogaCMD.View.
+The singleton skeleton application creates a custom view called Default_View_Type and in our application that is contained in GnogaCMD.View.
 We are going to change the base View_Type for Default_View_Type to a Console_View_Type which automatically provides a scroll bar and scrolls to the end of the last added elements to the Console_View_Type.

-To do this we will switch to "with" Gnoga.Gui.View.Console in place of Gnoga.Gui.View and then change the base type of Defaul_View_Type to Gnoga.View.Console.Console_View_Type.
+To do this we will switch to "with" Gnoga.Gui.View.Console in place of Gnoga.Gui.View and then change the base type of Default_View_Type to Gnoga.View.Console.Console_View_Type.

 The skeleton provided a generic label and button type, but we are going to replace those with form types for a label, text input and a default submit button.
 So we will replace the with for Gnoga.Gui.Element.Common with Gnoga.Gui.Element.Form and add a form type to our view the and form elements.